The Oval: History

 In 1907, South Africa became the second visiting Test team to play a Test match at the ground.
 In 1928, the West Indies played its first Test match at The Oval, followed by New Zealand in 1931.
 In 1936, India became the fifth foreign visiting Test side to play at The Oval, followed by Pakistan in 1954 and Sri Lanka in 1998.
 Zimbabwe, Bangladesh, Afghanistan and Ireland have yet to play a Test match at The Oval.

 The Oval is referenced by the poet Philip Larkin in his poem about the First World War, "MCMXIV".
 During World War II, The Oval was requisitioned, initially housing anti-aircraft searchlights.
 It was then turned into a prisoner-of-war camp, intended to hold enemy parachutists.
 However, as they never came, The Oval was never actually used for this purpose.

 The first One Day International match at this venue was played on 7 September 1973 between England and West Indies.
 It hosted matches of the 1975, 1979, 1983, and 1999 World Cups.
 It also hosted five of the fifteen matches in the 2004 ICC Champions Trophy, including the final.
 The Oval once held the record for the largest playing area of any Test venue in the world.
 That record has since been surpassed by Gaddafi Stadium in Pakistan, although The Oval remains the largest in Great Britain.

 Billionaire Paul Getty, who had a great affinity for cricket and was at one time SCCC President, built a replica of The Oval on his Wormsley Park estate.

 The famous gasholders just outside the ground were built around 1853.
 With the gasholders long disused, there was much speculation as to whether they should be demolished; however, many believe they are an integral part of The Oval's urban landscape and, therefore, their future looks secure.
 In 2016 the main gasholder was given official protected status as a historically important industrial structure.

 On 20 August 2006, The Oval saw the first time a team forfeited a Test match.
-Pakistan were upset after umpires Darrell Hair and Billy Doctrove docked them five runs and changed the ball after ruling that the team had tampered with it on the fourth day of the final Test against England.
+Pakistan were upset after umpires Darrell Hair and Billy Doctrove awarded five penalty runs to the opposition and changed the ball after ruling that the team had tampered with it on the fourth day of the final Test against England.
 Pakistan debated the matter during the tea break and then refused to come out for the final session in protest.
 By the time they relented and decided to resume, the umpires had already called time on the match and awarded the game to England by default.

 The Oval hosted its hundredth Test, against South Africa, on 27 July 2017, becoming the fourth Test venue in the world after Lord's, MCG and SCG to do so.
 Moeen Ali also became the first player to ever take a Test hat-trick at The Oval, bowling out South Africa in the second innings to win the match.